ArduPilot/ardupilot_wiki/common/source/docs/common-limited-firmware.rst

 RAM Limitations
 ===============

-There may be insufficient RAM available in some flight controllers to support all enabled firmware features.
+There may be insufficient RAM available in some autopilots to support all enabled firmware features.
 Some possible symptoms are:

 - MAVFTP does not work.
 Parameter downloads to GCS are delayed starting while the GCS tries to establish a MAVFTP link which cannot be setup, and then proceed slowly to download parameters using the normal download method.
 - Compass Calibration will not start